ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

            The code below is supposed to print an estimate of the square root.
-But, the indention is wrong on many lines.
+But, the indention is wrong on 4 lines.
 Fix it.

            .. activecode::  ch8ex4q
                 :nocodelens: